csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

 Roles:
+ * Frontend Development: Frontend developers will use Vue.js and HTML/CSS/JavaScript to implement an intuitive user interface that communicates with the backend.
+They work closely with the prototyping subteam to create an enjoyable user experience.
+ * Frontend Prototyping: Frontend prototypers use Figma to design the UI/UX of the app.
+ * Backend Development: Backend developers will program a server written with Node.js and TypeScript that integrates with the partner's existing systems, along with new features like an event calendar.
+ * Database Management: Database managers will tailor a database schema according to the partner's needs.
+They will implement with database with PostgreSQL.
+ * Deployment/Infrastructure: Members responsible for Deployment/Infrastructure will work with tools like Docker to accelerate software development  and deployment.
+ * Product Management: Product managers work closely with the partners to figure out their needs and the problems our target users have that we are trying to solve.
+They determine what our team can realistically produce and the value we can provide to the partner.

+Team members:
 * Samm Du:
     * Roles: Deployment/Infrastructure, Product Management, Full-Stack Development
     * Strengths: